-Tailored maintenance programme are simple to apply, with the effort and thus the cost, concentrated where each location demands.
-The benefits are definite savings and considerable return on any floor covering investment.
+A tailored maintenance programme is simple to apply, with the effort (and thus the cost), concentrated where each location demands.
+This produces definite savings and considerable return on a floorcovering investment.

 Certain Polyflor ranges benefit from enhanced formulations in relation to maintenance.
-The PUR family provides long term maintenance benefits.
+The PUR or Supratec PUR families provide long term maintenance benefits.
 The PU family facilitates a reduction in the intensity of the construction clean and provides the foundation for the ongoing maintenance regime.

-In our experience, a tailored maintenance approach is the best solution for all types of floor coverings.
+In our experience, a tailored maintenance

+approach is the best solution for all types of floorcoverings.